 "As for why your crust ended up thicker than the stone-baked pizza?
 I'd guess that it probably has more to do with the amount of time it sat in contact with the sauce before it was completely baked.
 Because it took so much longer to cook through, a lot of the sauce could have soaked into the dough, making it thicker, and soggier.
 Of course, this is just a conjecture for now—more testing is in order!"

 I can see why pizza pans might have gained some popularity in terms of ease of use.
 Since you build the pizza in the pan that you bake on, the new baker doesn't have to worry about dealing with a pizza peel and transferring the unbaked pie to a stone.
 Cleanup is easy, too—no peel to dust off, no cornmeal on the pizza stone, and unless your pizza is seriously messy, all drips are contained in the pan.

-Despite the ease of use, the crust wasn't as good as it was when the same recipe was baked on the cheap, thin pizza stone we tested last week.
+Despite the ease of use, the crust wasn't as good as it was when the same recipe was baked on a pizza stone.
 However, this pan might be more successful for other types of pizzas or different baking techniques.
 I'd also be interested in trying out a combination—constructing the pie on the aluminum pan, then transferring the entire pan to a pre-heated pizza stone.
 Perhaps we can get the best of both worlds?

 Similar pans sell for $10-$15.